Mister Universe (film): Production

 Mister Universe was filmed in New York.

 Reception

 Variety found the dialogue "weak" but the film "quite funny" with good performances.
 Variety noted that the film did not treat the wrestling business "with its phoney grapplers and decisions, and crooked promoters" lightly, but that it probably took it more seriously than the press and sports communities.

 Picturegoer wrote "True, much of the fun springs from the mauling of stooges, but the humour is no less effective for being elementary, or rather primitive."

 The cast was praised by The New York Times.

-Trivia

-Joan Rivers appears in an uncredited role.